bingeli1212/nitrile-preview/doc/DOC-latex-latex2e.md

     \DeclareGraphicsExtensions{.png,.pdf}

-\DeclareGraphicsExtensions{comma-separated list of file extensions} Declare the filename extensions to try.
-This allows you to specify the order in which to choose graphic formats when you include graphic files by giving the filename without the extension, as in \includegraphics{functionplot}.
+This command is to contain a list of comma-separated file extensions.
+Each extention declare that if the file is given without a file extension that it should try to locate the file with this extension and see if it exists.
+The extensions will always be considered in the order in which they are listed.
+This allows you to pick a graphic file format such as PDF over PNG when more than one format is available for the same file name.

-In this example, LaTeX will find files in the PNG format before PDF files.
+In the following example LaTeX will find files in the PNG format before PDF files.

     \DeclareGraphicsExtensions{.png,PNG,.pdf,.PDF}
       ...